 Medical Reviewer: Job Description, Duties and Requirements

 Medical reviewers perform audits on all medical records contained in a health care facility.
 Also known as medical auditors, they review the data to ensure the accuracy of the record as well as assess the quality of patient care.
-Medical reviewers must complete at least a 2-year associate degree through a technical school or community college.
+Medical reviewers must complete at least a two-year associate's degree through a technical school or community college.

 Medical Reviewer Job Description

 Medical reviewers work in hospitals, physician offices, nursing homes, and for independent auditing firms.
 They review or audit medical records for completeness and accuracy by looking at various pieces of documentation.
 Incorrect or missing documentation can result in loss of hospital accreditation, a physician's license, or Medicare status.
 The facility will also lose reimbursement from an insurance company, Medicare, or Medicaid.
 Too many mistakes in documentation can result in a facility closing.

 Medical reviewers often coordinate in-service meetings to educate the medical staff on proper documenting procedures.
 They also keep abreast of new coding, government, and insurance guidelines.